~ 6:30 ~

 “Not on a work night.”

-“Walsh says you work for an Internet firm or something.”
+“Walsh says you work for a design firm or something.”

 “Web design for a start up.”

-“So if I needed your web design services I’d call them up.”
+“If I needed your web design services, I’d call them up.”

 “Or I could just offer you my services.”